15 Top-Rated Attractions & Things to Do in Spokane, WA

 Suspension Bridge in the Bowl & Pitcher Area | Photo Copyright: Brad Lane

-Some of the wildest hiking, however, is found on the trails or dry riverbed in Deep Creek Canyon unit of the park, and the Nine Mile Recreation Area within Riverside State Park offers a boat dock and rentals.
+Some of the wildest hiking, however, is found on the trails or dry riverbeds in Deep Creek Canyon unit of the park.
+The Nine Mile Recreation Area within Riverside State Park offers a boat dock and rentals.
 The Lake Spokane unit features additional camping and trails close to the water.

 Address: 9711 W. Charles Road, Nine Mile Falls, Washington